tmichoel/causal-inference-short-course/README.md

 To (locally) reproduce this project, do the following:

-0. Download this code base or [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository.
+1. Download this code base or [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository.
+Make sure to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) regularly to make sure it remains up-to-date!
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
-1. Open a Julia console and do:
+2. Open a Julia console and do:
    ```
    julia> using Pkg
    julia> Pkg.add("DrWatson") # install globally, for using `quickactivate`